replay-framework/replay/README.md

 RePlay does not come with the `play` command line tool (written in Python 2.7) that it part of Play1.
 Hence, the `play new` scaffolding generator is not available in RePlay.
-To start a new RePlay application simply clone the [up-to-date demo application](https://github.com/asolntsev/criminals) and work your way up from there.
+To start a new RePlay application make a copy of [demo application](https://github.com/codeborne/replay/tree/master/replay-tests/criminals) and work your way up from there.

-Sub-projects in RePlay's `replay-tests/` folder show how to do certain things in RePlay (like using of Kotlin and dependency injection with Guice).
+Subprojects in RePlay's `replay-tests/` folder show how to do certain things in RePlay (like using LiquiBase, Kotlin and dependency injection with Guice).

 Documentation for RePlay is found in (or referred to from) this README.